endeav0r/tracer/README.md

 tracer
 ======

-A windows application tracer built in python
+A simple application tracer and viewer in python.

+Requires:
+  * wxpython
+  * winappdbg
+  * distorm